jo-m/dooropener/SETUP.md

 # Setup on RasPi

 This assumed you have a proxy/gateway server set up (e.g. on digitalocean) reachable on the domain gateway.eth.ec, running Ubuntu 16.04.
+Easiest way is to create a machine on Digitalocean (512mb RAM is more than enough), and point your DNS to it.

 ## WiFi Setup
 Add `ipv6` to `/etc/modules`.